Creative activity:

 What you'll do

-2. If you have already thought of your magical place, make a note or list of its special features and any parts you’d like to add to your map.
-Think about how you get there and any stories or images you have about it.
+2. If you have already thought of your magical place, make a list of its special features and any parts you’d like to add to your map.
+Think about how you get there, what stories could be told there, or images you could make.

 3. Lay down your large sheet of paper out in front of you – you’re going to fold it to create your zine.